xsxszab/CppServer/README.md

 ### A simple webserver written in cpp
-TODO: project still in progress
+This project is still in progress, i.e., it may contain lots of bugs.

 ### References